linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 1/Week 1 Introduction to Financial Analysis.md

 ## ECONOMIC MOATS (CONT.)

 - Key questions in analyzing companies
-	- ‒ What is the source of the competitive advantage?
+	- ‒ What is the source of the [[Chapter 3-Comparative Advantage, Competitiveness, and the Terms of Trade|competitive]] advantage?
-	- ‒ How sustainable is the competitive advantage?
+	- ‒ How sustainable is the [[Chapter 3-Comparative Advantage, Competitiveness, and the Terms of Trade|competitive]] advantage?
 - Moat sources (i.e.,       reasons why ROIC > WACC)
 	- ‒ Intangible assets (e.g.,       brands,       patents,       government licenses)
 	- ‒ Cost advantage (e.g.,       economies of scale,       location)
 	- ‒ Switching costs (e.g.,       operating systems)
 	- ‒ Network effects (value of services increases as more people use the service)
 	- ‒ Efficient scale (limited market is already served by one or just a few companies)
 - Economic moats have a life cycle and are changing over time
 	- ‒ Competition can make moats unstable or erode them (e.g.,       P&G,       SAP)
 	- ‒ Are moats sustainable or narrowing?

 ## COMPETITION AND RETURNS (OR ECONOMIC PROFITS)